Mryan2005/Mryan2005/README.md

 ## Who I am

-I'm Mryan2005, When I was young, I was taught how to use computers by my dad.
-From that time, I interest in computers and I teach myself to develope software.
-Now, I study in SSPU.
+I am Mryan2005.
+My real name is Zhizhong Yan, and when I was young I was taught how to use computers by my dad.
+From that point on, I became interested in computers and taught myself to develop software.
+Now, I am studying at SSPU.

-I don't know why I love developing software, maybe because I have interest in  computer or I like living lazily. but you know, when you went to live lazily, you need to a lot of things to prepare it, me too.
+I have no idea why I love developing software.
+Maybe it's because I have an interest in computers, or I like to live lazily.
+But you know, when you go to live in idleness, you need a lot of things to be ready for it, and so do I.

-now, I have set foot on the way to be a excellent developer, and I am still walking on this road.
+Now, I am on my way to becoming a good developer, and I am still on my way.

-I like playing Minecraft, but now I seldom do it.
+I love playing Minecraft, but now I rarely do.

-Haibara Ai, who I love a lot, is so perfect that she catches my attention, and she is my goddress, but the reason why I love her is that we have some similar experiences.
-I still remember that when Detective Conan Movie 26 was released, I couldn't wait to see her, and posted the moment when I was watching the movie, someone who didn't know Haibara Ai was the role of Detective Conan may have thought she was my girlfriend.
-Speaking truely, I don't like the CP which is about Edogawa Conan and Haibara Ai.
-If it is true, It will be a sad story that I can't fall in love with Haibara Ai.
+Haibara Ai, whom I loved so much, was so perfect that she caught my eye, and she was my goddess, but I loved her because we had some similar experiences.
+I still remember that when Detective Conan Movie 26: Black Iron Submarine was released, I couldn't wait to see her, and posted the moment when I was watching the movie, someone who didn't know Haibara Ai was the role of Detective Conan may have thought she was my girlfriend.
+To be honest, I did not like the CP about Edogawa Conan and Haibara Ai.
+If Haibara Ai marries Conan, I think, as the saying goes, to learn from Conan, to be Conan, to surpass Conan.

-if you went to fall in love with me, I may be a wonderful and excellent destoryor, destorying our relationship because I will think you give me up if  you don't sent a massage to me.
+If you were going to fall in love with me, I might be a wonderful, excellent Wreck-It Ralph to ruin our relationship, because I would think you were giving me up if you did not send me a message.

-## My social media
+## My Social Media
 My Sina Microblog is [mryan2005](https://weibo.com/mryan2005)

 My Gitee is [mryan2005](https://gitee.com/Mryan2005)